SAP-archive/teched2020-DAT164/exercises/ex2/README.md

 10. Go to the <b> Tenant </b> description and insert the URL <b> https://di-sac-teched2020.eu10.hcs.cloud.sap/sap/fpa/ui/app.html#;view_id=home  </b>
 <br>![](./images/Ex2_13.png)

-11. Go to the <b> Dataset Name </b> description and choose the name <b> TAXY_Product_Reviews </b>.
+11. Go to the <b> Dataset Name </b> description and choose the name <b> Product_Reviews_TAXY </b>.
 Please note that XY refers to your assigned participation number
 <br>![](./images/Ex2_14.png)

 12. Set the flag of the area <b> Input Contains Column Headings </b> to be <b> False </b> and select the option to manually adapt the <b> Output Schema </b>
 <br>![](./images/Ex2_15.png)

 13. Right now, a window will be popping up.
-Switch to the option <b> JSON </b> and delete the existing brackets in the editor
+Make yourself familiar with the provided UI that you can use in order to specify the attributes together with the associated data types.
+For our matter we will switch to the option <b> JSON </b> and delete the existing brackets in the editor.
 <br>![](./images/Ex2_16.png)

 14. Open the following <a href="https://github.com/SAP-samples/teched2020-DAT164/blob/master/exercises/ex2/OutputSchema_Ex2.txt">text file</a>.
 Copy and paste the entire JSON format to the <b> Output Schema editor </b> and click <b> Save </b>